 RNLI on the lookout for new beach lifesavers

-The Royal National Lifeboat Institution (RNLI) is on the hunt for budding lifeguards to launch their lifesaving careers on some of the UK’s most popular beaches.
+The Royal National Lifeboat Institution is on the hunt for budding lifeguards to launch their lifesaving careers on some of Northern Ireland’s most popular beaches.

-Recruitment for this season’s lifeguard team has started nationally in preparation for keeping the nation’s beachgoers safe this summer.
+Recruitment for this season’s lifeguard team has started both in county Down and along the Causeway Coast in preparation for keeping beachgoers safe this summer.
 The charity’s lifeguards not only rescue those in difficulty in the water, they also provide vital beach first-aid and safety advice to ensure visitors can return home safely.

-Last summer, lifeguards plucked stricken swimmers from powerful rip currents, saved children being blown offshore in inflatables, came to the aid of paddleboarders and gave lifesaving CPR on beaches among the thousands of incidents they attended.
+Among the incidents they attended last summer, lifeguards plucked swimmers from powerful rip currents, rescued children being blown offshore in inflatables, came to the aid of paddleboarders and gave lifesaving CPR on beaches.

 Successful applicants will receive world-class lifesaving training, enjoy good rates of pay, the possibility of flexible working patterns and develop valuable skills for a future career.

-Lee Fisher, Lifeguard Experience Manager said: ‘Beach lifeguarding is a great opportunity and a very rewarding role that changes lives – including your own – all whilst enjoying the beach as your office.
+Michael Thompson, Regional Lifeguard Lead said: ‘Beach lifeguarding is a great opportunity and a very rewarding role that changes lives – including your own – all whilst enjoying the beach as your office.

-‘Our lifeguards range from teenagers all the way up to lifesavers in their 70s, as long as you meet the fitness requirements and you are over school leaving age, there could be a role for you.
+‘Our lifeguards range from teenagers all the way up to lifesavers in their 70s, as long as you meet the fitness requirements and you are over 16 years old, there could be a role for you.

 ‘The job also has great paths for progression - we have lifeguards who have been working for the RNLI for years, both on the beach and as part of our support teams, and the skills you gain can make an ideal first step towards many careers.
 It’s a great opportunity whether you want a rewarding summer job or to pursue a career in lifesaving.’